 The Ibersol Group adopts a natural hedging policy regarding exchange rate risk, using financing in local currency.
 The exposure to exchange rate risk is limited, since the Group is mainly present in the Iberian market and has little volume of purchases outside the euro zone.
-The most relevant exchange rate risk comes from operations in Angola, where devaluation of the Kwanza could affect the Group's results.
-However, the financing contracted by the Angolan subsidiaries is denominated in the local currency and the Group monitors the credit balances in foreign currency on a monthly basis and adopts a partial hedge through Treasury Bonds of the Republic of Angola, indexed to the USD.
+The most relevant exchange rate risk comes from operations in Angola, where devaluation of the Kwanza could affect the value of assets and the Group's results.
+However, the financing contracted by the Angolan subsidiaries is denominated in the local currency and the Group monitors the credit balances in foreign currency on a monthly basis and adopts a partial hedge through Treasury Bonds of the Republic of Angola, denominated in foreign currency.